92tonywills/social-modal/README.md

 # Social Modal
-A simple and easy to use jQuery plugin for showing social network sharing links in customisable modal.
+A simple and easy to use jQuery plugin for showing social network sharing links in a customisable modal.
 Made by [thinkbit](http://thinkbit.co.uk).

 ## Features